aliclark/the_wooden_sword/Indra’s Venn Diagram.md

 2. We can also say that we expect things to exist ontologically only if it's possible for it to exist ontologically, and that if a thing is self-contradictory, it is not possible for it to exist.
 So taking the inverse, only a self-consistent thing can exist ontologically.

-3. The Philisophically Skeptical experience is the single *minimal* universe that could possibly explain your present experience.
+3. The Philosophically Skeptical experience is the single *minimal* universe that could possibly explain your present experience.
 There is exactly K=1 such universes.

 4. But there are also an infinite number of possible self-consistent universes that are more complex than, but also compatible with your present experience.